mrisher/smtp-sts/mta-sts.md

 `_mta_sts` RR record in the Policy Domain's DNS zone and at the corresponding HTTPS endpoint.
 In the case where the HTTPS endpoint has been updated but the TXT record has not been, senders will not know there is a new policy released and may thus continue to use old, previously cached versions.
-Recipients thus can expect a policy to continue to be used by senders until both the HTTPS and TXT endpoints are updated and the TXT record's TTL has passed.
+Recipients should thus expect a policy will continue to be used by senders until both the HTTPS and TXT endpoints are updated and the TXT record's TTL has passed.

 ## Policy Discovery & Authentication